Skip to content

 • Later — everything else

-Each task shows its title, linked project (if any), due date, and priority badge when the priority is above normal.
+Each task shows its title, the linked project (if any), the due date, and a priority badge when the priority is above normal.
 Click a task to open its workspace.

 Requires: tasks:reader